vhanel/Python-DynamicAPI/README.md

 ## 📄 License

-MIT License – see the `LICENSE` file for details.
+Apache 2.0 – see the `LICENSE` file for details.